How many times have grilled chicken breast and ended up with dry, burnt chicken that resembles cardboard more than chicken breast?

 This is perfect for those of you who simply don’t have the time to prepare and smoke a whole bird.

-Note: We prefer to use a pellet smoker for this recipe but we have also used an electric smoker with great success (so the family tells me), so I have included the variation below
+I prefer to use a pellet smoker for this recipe but I have also used an electric smoker with great success (so the family tells me), so I have included the variation below too.

 Once the chicken is in you want to maintain a temperature of 250ºF, if you need to add in more hickory throughout the duration of the cook please do so.

-Note: I like to use my Traegar Tailgater for smoked chicken!
+I like to use my Traegar Tailgater for this smoked chicken recipe!

 Smoked Chicken Breast Recipe